devilyouwei/devilyouwei/docs/README.md

 _Peng Yang, **Youwei Huang**, Yingying Cheng, Runze Chen, Fangbin Ling, Xiang Ao_
 _CN118780853A_

-This invention presents a method and a computer program product for matching the supply and demand of scientific and technological achievements in the industry.
-It is related to the field of big data and intelligent recommendation technology.
+The invention discloses a method and computer program for matching technology supply and demand, involving big data intelligent recommendation techniques.
+It includes obtaining target data, preprocessing it, extracting relevant technology and entity keywords, matching these with preset technical labels, and calculating the similarity between resulting tags to generate a recommendation report.

 <img src='./imgs/CN116662991A.png' style="float:right">